willjsimmons/willjsimmons.github.io/essays/QuestionsEssay.md

 ---
 layout: essay
 type: essay
-title: "Its in the way you ask!"
+title: "Its all in the way you ask!"
 # All dates must be YYYY-MM-DD format!
 date: 2023-09-6
 published: true